 So, there you have it.
 Bruce’s 4 Reasons You Should Read the Books Your Teens are Reading.

 Like so many other aspects of parenting, try to make it fun for both of you!
 Don’t turn it into a competition!
 Give your teen some room to breathe and grow.
 Use it as another way to connect and to help foster in your teen a love for books!
 You’ll wind up reading some pretty good books alone the way.

-I hope you found something in this post useful for your role as a mom or dad.
-If so, please let me know by leaving me a comment or by sharing or liking or tweet this post to your friends.
+Anyway, I hope you found something in this post useful for your role as a mom or dad.
+If so, please let me know by leaving me a comment or by sharing or liking or tweeting this post to your friends.

 P.S.
 I asked Austin if he would read this before I posted it.
 He did and said “this is pretty cool” and then just walked away without further commentary.
 A typical teen-boy response… I’ll take that as a favorable review!

 P.P.S.
 At the time of this writing, Austin and I are reading 11/22/63: A Novel by Stephen King.
 And, yes, there is some language and subject matter I’m uncomfortable with him reading, but we are talking through it.
 Oh, and it’s a really good book!